 We’ve actually spent a couple of days in this nice hotel ourselves last year.
 It is located near a subway station that will take you to downtown KL pretty quickly, but even the hotel’s own neighborhood is nice.
 KL is an amazing city, and one of the most affordable we’ve ever been to.

-Thr Aloft brand is one of Marriott’s most hip and trendy ones and if you are looking to visit the northern part of India, this is an excellent option.
-There are about a dozen Category 1 options in India in fact.
+The Aloft brand is one of Marriott’s most hip and trendy ones and if you are looking to visit the northern part of India, this is an excellent option.

 If you visit the Pearl River Delta mega-region around Hong Kong, considered one of the world’s largest urban areas (50M inhabitants), this hotel is a great choice: the Element brand has an environmentally-friendly theme.
 But most importantly, every room is a suite, so no need for an upgrade, it’s free!
 The in-room kitchen can be useful.